dimaklkn/marsinvaiders/README.md

 # marsinvaiders
-This game is made by my son.
+This game is made by my son Ernest.
+Control mars rover and kill all the UFOs